jaxxstorm/pulumi-gcp-workshop/README.md

-# pulumi-gcp-worksgop
+# pulumi-gcp-workshop

-This workshops guides you through using Pulumi's [Google Cloud Platform](https://www.pulumi.com/docs/intro/cloud-providers/gcp/) provider.
+This workshop guides you through using Pulumi's [Google Cloud Platform](https://www.pulumi.com/docs/intro/cloud-providers/gcp/) provider.

 Before you can use the workshop, there are some steps you need to take.